Pick Blueberries (and Other Fruit) in SoCal

 [email protected]

 This farm is known for growing lots of fruits and vegetables, and they offer Pick-Your-Own for everything!
 Try picking your own blackberries, lavender, peaches, plums, tomatoes, apples, and more.
-They host a Pumpkin Festival in the fall, too.
+If you’re feeling adventurous, they offer honey, oil and vinegar, and maple syrup guided tastings.
+And they host a Pumpkin Festival in the fall, too.

 Related: Strawberry Picking in Los Angeles